The Matrix: The Matrix (1999)

 The Matrix (1999, USA)

-Written and directed by the Wachowskis; starring Keanu Reeves, Laurence Fishburne, Carrie Anne Moss, Hugo Weaving, Joe Pantoliano, Gloria Foster.
+Written and directed by Lana and Lilly Wachowski (as the Wachowski Brothers); starring Keanu Reeves, Laurence Fishburne, Carrie Anne Moss, Hugo Weaving, Joe Pantoliano, Gloria Foster.